All Episodes

 It really has everything to do with Democrat abuse of power and federal government intrusion in our elections here in our great state of Arizona.

-I'd I'd like to have an answer to this question.
+I'd like to have an answer to this question.

-If if this is a genuine concern that that blueprints can uh on the routers, whatever the hell they are, I don't even know, uh, can intercept sensitive county data.
+If this is a genuine concern that blueprints on the routers, whatever the hell they are, I don't even know, can intercept sensitive county data, why don't they just hire law enforcement and professionals to make sure something like that does not happen?

 Exactly.

-And I can tell you that the ballots and the procedures that are happening at the Veterans Memorial Coliseum under the direction of the Arizona State Senate and under the contractors that they hired, who are very professional, world-class people who understand how to get this job done, are uh 20 times more secure than what they are at Maricopa County.
+And I can tell you that the ballots and the procedures that are happening at the Veterans Memorial Coliseum under the direction of the Arizona State Senate and under the contractors that they hired, who are very professional, world-class people who understand how to get this job done, are 20 times more secure than what they are at Maricopa County.

 In the Coliseum, there are 19 armed guards.